K12-Analytics-Engineering/edfi/tutorial.md

 ## Cloud SQL instance
 Next up you will create a PostgreSQL Cloud SQL instance that will house your Ed-Fi ODS.

-### Create private services access connection
+### Create a private services access connection
-For added security, your Cloud SQL instance will internal, private IP address.
+For added security, your Cloud SQL instance will have an internal, private IP address.
 To do so, you need to create a private services access connection.
 This connection enables your services to communicate exclusively by using internal IP addresses.

 ```sh
 gcloud compute addresses create google-managed-services-default \